timoxd7/SensorFusion/README.md

 # SensorFusion
+This is a Port of the original Library from [Here](https://github.com/aster94/SensorFusion) to support the ESP32.

 Using IMUs is one of the most struggling part of every Arduino lovers, here there is a simple solution.

 ![Alt text](/extras/axis.png?raw=true "axis")